The Application Process for Federal, State and Institutional Financing Programs

 Each applicant is expected to provide all requested information fully and accurately.
 Full reporting and updating of current financial circumstances are essential requirements of all financial aid programs.
-Failure to notify the Alliant Financial Aid Administration Office of a change in circumstances from those indicated on the financial aid application may result in withdrawal of aid.
+Failure to notify the Alliant financial aid office of a change in circumstances from those indicated on the financial aid application may result in withdrawal of aid.

 Because circumstances vary from year to year, an award for one year does not guarantee the same assistance in subsequent years.
 Thus, there may be variations in the amount of assistance offered to a student from one year to the next because of changes in the student’s resources or changes in the availability of financial aid funds.

 To receive financial assistance, students are required to maintain good academic standing (see satisfactory academic progress policy and notice of federal student financial aid penalties for drug law violations).
 Financial aid recipients who withdraw from school during the semester will be expected to repay an appropriate amount of financial aid awarded (see financial aid refund policy).